VimWorkgroup/workproducts/README.md

 and functions.
 The idea is to encourage Vimmers to use the built-in Vim reference, and making it easier to understand each topic with an example, along with some tips and use cases.

+## Use Cases, Tips & Tricks and More
+[In this section](usecases/usecases.md) you can find various topics that might help you to get the most out of your Vim.

 ## Key Mappings
 We thought it might be a good a idea to provide a complete [list of key mappings](keymappings/keymappings.md) (:h index) that also shows all free/unused key combinations.
 Just search for "FREE".